kaltinril/Vampiric/README.md

 ## I. How to use this mod

+Download the latest build from [Curse Forge](https://www.curseforge.com/minecraft/mc-mods/vampiric).

-This mod has no publicly built jar file yet.
-So you will need to follow the "How to edit or compile this mod" section instead.
-However, once built, you simply place the mod.jar file into your minecraft mods folder.
+If you want the newest snapshot, you will need to follow the "How to edit or compile this mod" section instead.

+Standard forge rules apply.
+Place the vampiric-0.1.jar file into your minecraft mods folder.

 ## II.
 How to edit or compile this mod